badmeister/van-bot/README.md

 # Van
-This is an abandoned python discord bot, mostly for learning purposes.
+This is a boiler plate discord.py bot for those who want a reference for learning.

 # Dependencies
 Python 3.5+